-Throughout our history the YWCA has been in the forefront of most major movements in the United States as a pioneer in race relations, labor union representation, and the empowerment of women.
+Throughout history The YWCA has been in the forefront of social justice movements in the United States as a pioneer in race relations, labor union representation, and the empowerment of women.

 The YWCA of Bellingham was founded in 1907.
 The Larrabee family built the current North Forest YWCA in 1915.
 The YWCA has provided safe, affordable housing to women, recreation and health opportunities as well as specialized education and training, leadership development and other services to generations of women and their families.